ricardoprins/chatroom-one/README.md

-# chatroom-one
+# Chatroom One

-A sample implementation of a chat room, using FastAPI and MongoDB
+A sample implementation of a chat room, using FastAPI and MongoDB.